kunhwiko/concepts/languages/java/lang-java.md

   1. Pass by value
   2. Compiler transforms code to bytecode, which is then read by JVM
   3. Garbage collection removes unreachable items
-  4. All references for a JVM will have same size regardless of object
 ```

 ##### Packages